If you want to apply to Rider University, the application fee costs $50.

 |2.00 and 2.49||2.99%|

-Rider University is test optional.
+Rider University is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 50% of Rider University's first-year students submitted their SAT scores with their application.
 7% of admitted applicants sent ACT scores.